Afriqiyah Airways: Establishment and growth: 2001-2011

 Afriqiyah Airways was established in April 2001 and commenced scheduled services on 1 December 2001.
 The name Afriqiyah comes from the Arabic word for African.
 It is wholly owned by the Libyan government and has 287 employees (at March 2007).
 The airline started with Boeing 737-400 aircraft, but in 2003, an all-Airbus fleet was introduced.
 The Italian airline Blue Panorama jointly set up the airline with the Libyan government.
-Afriqiyah Airways is one of the few airlines which doesn't serve alcoholic beverages on its flights.
+Afriqiyah Airways is one of the few airlines which does not serve alcoholic beverages on its flights.

 The airline generated US$120 million in revenue in 2006.

 Afriqiyah Airways signed a Memorandum of Understanding for the purchase of six Airbus A320s and three Airbus A319s plus an option on five, as well as for three Airbus A330-200s, with an option for three.

 The new A320s and A319s entered service on Afriqiyah's growing international network, covering routes from its base at Tripoli to seventeen destinations in North, West, and Central Africa and the Middle East, as well as to European destinations such as Paris, Brussels, London, Rome, and Amsterdam.
 Afriqiyah's A319s carry 124 passengers in a two-class configuration, while the A320 seats 144 in two class configurations (J16/Y128).
 The A330s serve the long-distance operations on routes to Southern Africa, Asia and Europe, and have a two-class configuration with 230 seats (J30/Y200).
-As of 2015 the airline no longer flies to some of these destinations anymore.
+As of 2015 the airline no longer flies to some of these destinations anymore as the airline is banned to fly in the EU.

 On 20 August 2009, an Air Afriqiyah aircraft (registration 5A-IAY) - the private aircraft of Colonel Gaddafi - flew to Glasgow Airport to collect Abelbasset al-Megrahi (who had been convicted of the 1988 Lockerbie bombing and released on compassionate grounds by the Cabinet Secretary for Justice in the Scottish Government).
 He was flown directly from Glasgow to Tripoli.

 Three A330s that were delivered in 2009 were used to inaugurate new routes to Dhaka, Johannesburg and Kinshasa.
 In the winter 2010, two new routes were added to the airline's network - Beijing and Nouakchott.
+However, Beijing and Kinshasa never became a reality.

 In mid-October 2010, Afriqiyah Airways and Libyan Airlines (Libya's other state flag carrier) were expected to merge into one airline, and, although postponed, the merger is still planned.